frederic-perez/AmE-dictionary/data/dictionary.md

 __letters after (one’s) name__ _idiom_ A series of abbreviations indicating the various levels of higher education or military honors one has received, thereby denoting a presumed level of intelligence, wisdom, or respectability. _I hate hanging out with your PhD colleagues—it seems like they’ll only take you seriously if you have letters after your name._
 __levee__
 __level__ _v_ :two::hammer: (leveled)
+__levelheaded__ _adj_ Exercising or showing good judgment. _Syn_ sound, intelligent, healthy _While I stood around bawling uselessly, my levelheaded sister calmly called a towing company and then our parents to let them know that the car had broken down._
 __lever__ _v_
 __leverage<sup>1</sup>__ _n_ :two::hammer: _To exert leverage._ _He had no leverage over her just as she had none over him._
 __leverage<sup>2</sup>__ _v_ :five::hammer: